1Password integrates with Pwned Passwords, a feature of Have I Been Pwned that allows you to check if your passwords have been leaked on the Internet.

 correct horse battery staple was a strong password until this comic came out.

-Before I dive into the explanation, I want to reiterate that Troy’s new service allows us to check your passwords while keeping them safe and secure.
-They’re never sent to us or his service.
+Before I dive into the explanation, I want to reiterate that Troy’s new service allows us to check your passwords while keeping them safe and secure: all Watchtower checks happen on your local device.

 First, 1Password hashes your password using SHA-1.
 But sending that full SHA-1 hash to the server would provide too much information and could allow someone to reconstruct your original password.
 Instead, Troy’s new service only requires the first five characters of the 40-character hash.